United Nations Regional Groups: Western European and Others Group (WEOG)

 The Western European and Others Group, or WEOG, consists of 28 member states (15% of all UN members).
 Its territory is composed of land dispersed on all of the continents, but mostly centered in Western Europe and Northern America.
 Additionally, the United States acts as an observer, as it is not formally part of any regional group.

 Including the United States, the Western European and Others Group has five seats on the Security Council: three permanent seats (France, the United Kingdom, and the United States) and two non-permanent seats.
 The group also has 13 seats on the Economic and Social Council and 7 seats on the Human Rights Council.
-In the rotation for the election of the President of the United Nations General Assembly, the group is responsible for electing nationals from its member states in years ending with 0 and 5; most recently, Volkan Bozkır of Turkey was elected to this position in 2020.
+In the rotation for the election of the President of the United Nations General Assembly, the group is responsible for electing nationals from its member states in years ending with 0 and 5; most recently, Annalena Baerbock of Germany was elected to this position in 2025.

 Member states of the Western European and Others Group are as follows: